Skip to main content

 3.2 Diversity and social responsibility

-According to Ganti (2022) ‘social responsibility means that individuals and companies have a duty to act in the best interests of their environment and society as a whole.’
+According to Ganti (2024) ‘social responsibility is the principle that individuals and corporations should operate in a way that has a positive impact on society and the world.’
 When applied in a business context, this is often known as corporate social responsibility, or CSR.

 A photograph of a birds eye view of trees, with an image of Earth on top, surrounded by logos representing different sustainability goals.